skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

   or a hexadecimal number prefixed by '0x'.

 -o, --org `ORG`
-  Set the origin address; the default origin address is 16384 for a snapshot, or 65536 minus the length of FILE for a binary file. `ORG` must be a decimal number, or a hexadecimal number prefixed by '0x'.
+  Set the origin address for a binary file.
+The default origin address is 65536 minus the length of FILE. `ORG` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -p, --stack `STACK`
-  Set the stack pointer; the default value is `ORG`. `STACK` must be a decimal number, or a hexadecimal number prefixed by '0x'.
+  Set the stack pointer.
+The default value is `BEGIN`. `STACK` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -s, --start `START`
-  Set the start address to JP to; the default start address is `ORG`. `START` must be a decimal number, or a hexadecimal number prefixed by '0x'.
+  Set the start address to JP to.
+The default start address is `BEGIN`. `START` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -S, --screen `FILE`